 Changes to IR35

 Changes to the off-payroll working rules were due to come into effect on 6 April 2020.
-However, as a result of the COVID-19 pandemic, these changes were delayed until 6 April 2021 – the start of the new tax year.
+However, as a result of the COVID-19 pandemic, these changes were delayed until 6 April 2021 – the start of the following tax year.

 The changes mean that all public authorities and medium and large-sized clients will be responsible for deciding the employment status of workers.
 In effect, they need to decide whether a contractor falls under the IR35 rules.

 The new rules apply to all public sector clients, and private sector companies that meet at least two of the following conditions: